 How Your Body Uses Essential Fats

-The essential fats are very important components of the materials that make up the cells in your body.
+Essential fats are important components of the materials that make up the cells in your body.
 They are what make up the membranes that surround each cell in your body.
 Your brain and eyes need a special amount of DHA levels.
 Some of the other functions that omega-3s contribute to include functions of your heart, blood vessels, lungs, immune system, and endocrine system.
-Generally, most people are deficient in the essential fats and are not able to get the daily recommended dosage, and therefore a supplement that provides them with the necessary fats is important.
+Generally, most people are deficient in the essential fats and are not able to get the daily recommended dosage and therefore, a supplement that provides them with the necessary fats is important.

 Essential Fats & Fatty Acids